Software Error Causes Flight Delays and Cancellations

 In Germany, a bug in the Air Traffic Control System led to the cancellation of numerous flights at Frankfurt Airport.

-This is not the first time that the German Air Traffic Control System has suffered technical problems, this time Frankfurt Airport was affected by an unexpected outage.
-The operator of Germany's largest airport, Fraport, reported the problem, immediately informing that there would be outages throughout European airspace and thus delays in operations and isolated flight cancellations.
+It's not the first time that the German Air Traffic Control System has suffered technical problems, this time Frankfurt Airport was affected by an unexpected outage.
+The operator of Germany's largest airport, Fraport, reported the problem, informing immediately that there would be disruptions throughout European airspace and, therefore, delays in operations and cancellations of isolated flights.

 The original article via Simple Flying can be read at: